Toggle menu

 For more information check out the Aids and Adaptations section.

-To assist with addressing this issue, South Ayrshire Council can (where resources permit) provide a flat grant of 50% to assist owners to meet their common repairs/maintenance obligations where their property is:
+To assist with addressing this issue, South Ayrshire Council can (where resources permit) provide a grant to financially support owners to meet their common repairs/maintenance obligations.

 Share this page